AuraFusion360: Augmented Unseen Region Alignment for Reference-based 360{\deg} Unbounded Scene Inpainting: Introduction

 \section{Introduction}

-Three-dimensional scene reconstruction and manipulation, revolutionized by Neural Radiance Fields~\cite{mildenhall2020nerf} and 3D Gaussian Splatting~\cite{kerbl20233d}, are crucial for various applications like VR/AR, robotics, and autonomous driving.
-A key challenge is removing objects from 3D scenes while realistically filling the resulting holes, which is valuable for real estate visualization, augmented reality, and computer vision preprocessing.
-However, inpainting tasks in 3D scenes, especially in 360° unbounded environments, remains challenging.
-It requires exploiting multi-view information, filling never-observed areas, and maintaining consistency and geometric plausibility across views.
+Three-dimensional scene reconstruction, driven by Neural Radiance Fields~\cite{mildenhall2020nerf} and 3D Gaussian Splatting~\cite{kerbl20233d}, is vital for VR/AR, robotics, and autonomous driving.
+A key challenge is realistic object removal and hole filling, which is essential for augmented reality and real estate visualization.
+Inpainting 360° unbounded scenes remains difficult due to the need for multi-view consistency, plausible unseen region extrapolation, and geometric coherence across views.